department-of-veterans-affairs/va.gov-team/teams/vsp/teams/contact-center/research/Q2-2022/VA_Caller/research-plan.md

   · This research will advance our user journey documentation for veterans callers using Tier 1 and 2 call centers. *Provide potential recommendations for improvements to the support user journey as it relates to resolving VA.gov issues and blockers.*

 ### Research questions

+Why do veterans use the call cente and what causes veterans frustrations when calling into a call center and?
+How does this affect service from Tier 2 and Tier 3 teams?

 1. For VA.gov users what are the most prominent pain points in their user journey from not finding their answer on Va.gov to calling the Tier 1 call centers?
 2. Are the currect expectations for VA.gov users to have their issues resolved or reviewed set correctly by the Tier 1 Call center agent?

-· When did you last encounter a problem on VA.gov, what steps do you take to contact the VA call center about your issue?
+· When did you last encounter a problem on VA.gov, and what steps do you take to contact the VA call center about your issue?

+· How long did you expect for your most recent issue or question to be resolved, when you made your first call about it?
+How many calls with the Call Center has taken place for this issue?

 · Can you describe in a few sentences describe the issue?
 Were you in mobile or on a desktop?
 Can you recreate the issue that you had on VA.gov?

+· Did you understand the timeframe in which you recieved an overall resolution to your issue?

 · Which kind of communication do you rely on the most (phone, email, SMS, assistance with aide, or other)?

 · As of this interview, what is the current status of your this issue being handled by the T1 Call Center (In-progress, Rerouted or Resolved?)

 · What have been blockers/ difficulties in getting services through your VA call center?

-· When recieving a resolution for your most recent issue descrbied, did you feel that you had the answer/resources provided?
-Yes or No?
-Please explain.
+· When recieving a resolution for your issue, did you feel you ended up with a satisfactory answer?
+Yes, No?
+Please explain

 · Please describe your overall experience when communicating with a VA call center in the beginning of your issue?

-· Did you understand the timeframe in which you recieved an overall resolution to your issue?

 ### Hypothesis
 What do you intend to learn and measure from this study?
 Think through these prompts to develop a strong hypothesis.